Breast cancer: Symptoms, treatment and prevention

 If the breast cancer has spread beyond the ducts and invaded other breast tissue, it is called infiltrating ductal carcinoma.
-This is the most common form of the disease, account for nearly 80 percent of breast cancers, according to Johns Hopkins School of Medicine.
+This is the most common form of the disease, accounting for nearly 80% of breast cancers, according to Johns Hopkins School of Medicine.
 This form of the disease could eventually spread to the lymph nodes or other parts of the body.

 After diagnosis doctors also learn if the tumor is caused by a genetic mutation passed through families, or whether there are hormone receptors on the breast cancer cells, which indicate that the cancer may be responsive to hormonal treatment.

 The treatment for breast cancer depends on the type of cancer and whether it has spread within the breast or to other parts of the body.
 Many people with the disease get more than one treatment, the CDC says.
 Treatments generally either target the cancer at its location, or target cancer cells throughout the body.

 Local treatments include surgery and radiation, which attempt to remove or destroy the cancer in the breast without affecting the rest of the body.
 Surgery can include a lumpectomy — a breast-conserving surgery that that removes the tumor and part of the surrounding tissue — or the more aggressive mastectomy, which removes the entire breast and is usually done in more advanced cases, according to the National Breast Cancer Foundation.